The Jewell General Hospital

 ![]() |

-The Jewell couple Oliver Dewey Smotherman and Grace Evelyn (Caudle) Smotherman (a registered nurse) operated this private hospital which was located on Main Street in the second house north of the Jewell Cemetery.
+The Jewell couple Oliver Dewey Smotherman and Grace Evelyn (Caudle) Smotherman (a registered nurse) operated this private hospital which was located on Main Street in what is now the second house north of the Jewell Cemetery.

 ![]() |